noawe-boi/NoahsObsidianSync/Chemistry IA2.md

 ### Conclusion

-To answer the research question ''
+To answer the research question 'What is the effect of varying metal oxide ($MgCO3$) quantities on the temperature change and overall enthalpy when combined with a volume of 50ml, 2M, hydrochloric acid ($HCl$)?', the experiment showed that the change in enthalpy